sesiii/sesiii/README.md

-Dadi Sasank Kumar, 4th year CS UG,
+Welcome to My GitHub Profile!

+I'm Dadi Sasank Kumar, a 4th-year Computer Science undergrad at IIT Kharagpur, passionate about pushing the boundaries of technology through innovation and code.
+Currently, I'm diving deep into Multi-Agent Systems as part of my AI Research at Ericsson.
+Thanks for stopping by! 🚀

+🌟 About Me

-Indian Institute of Technology, Kharagpur
+🎓 B.Tech in Computer Science, Indian Institute of Technology, Kharagpur

-AI Research @ Ericsson -  working on Multi Agent Systems
+🔬 AI Research Enthusiast working on Multi-Agent Systems at Ericsson

+💻 Proficient in Python, C++, and exploring cutting-edge tech

+🌍 Always excited to connect, collaborate, and create impactful solutions

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&color=%2336BCF7&lines=Hi+there!+%F0%9F%91%8B;I+am+a+Computer+Science+Undergrad+at+IIT+Kharagpur;Thankyou+for+visiting+my+github+profile)](https://github.com/sesiii)